Beer can Bessie at Happy Jack’s in Morro Bay

 Beer Can Bessie’s in the house.
 She only comes in on my shifts because she hates our three female bartenders and hates 98 percent of the crowd who drink in Happy Jack’s.
 Bessie is a formidable woman, the sister of four NFL lineman-sized brothers incapable of holding a civil conversation.
 Bessie is vituperative.
 She always sits at the first stool by the front swinging doors away from everybody, and vituperates our clientele.

 I first met Bessie at the saloon in Cayucos, where I live.
 At one time, Bessie lived with a ponderous, ornery, beer-guzzling, animal-shooting, profane cowboy named Hog Simmons.
-He had a prodigious gut and the largest forearms in creation and drove a dirt-encrusted pickup with an unfriendly cattle dog pacing in the bed.
+He had a prodigious gut and the largest forearms in creation, and drove a dirt-encrusted pickup with an unfriendly cattle dog pacing in the bed.
 He wore the same sweat-stained outfit coated with dust days at a time and God knows why Bessie, a fastidious woman, a registered nurse, was with him.
-Then one day after a tongue-lashing, Hog she smashed her beer can on his soiled salt-stained 10-gallon hat, knocked it off, squashed his beer can against his skull and stormed out.
+Then one day after tongue-lashing Hog, she smashed her beer can on his soiled salt-stained 10-gallon hat, knocked it off, squashed his beer can against his skull and stormed out.

 I’d met her a year or so before she throttled Hog Simmons in front of everybody in the Cayucos Saloon.
 I’d only recently moved to Cayucos and sat down beside her on the only available stool up front, facing the long bar during a busy happy hour.
 Right off I felt the unfriendliness and animosity in the woman, and, before I could take my first sip of beer, she said, “Who the fuck are you, asshole?”